MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`destinationPlatformOption`** - **Destination platform**<br>
 `string`.
 Allowed values: `default`, `iOS` (iOS and watchOS), `tvOS`, `macOS`, `custom`.
 Default value: `default`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the destination device's platform to be used for UI testing when the generic build device isn't valid.
+Specifies the destination device's platform used for UI testing when the generic build device isn't valid.
 Choose `Custom` to specify a platform not included in this list.
-When `Default` is selected, no simulators nor devices will be targeted.
+When `Default` is selected, no simulators or devices are targeted.
 <!-- :::editable-content-end::: -->
 <br>